almgong/CS249-DataAnalytics/README.md

 Python must be installed.
 The numpy python module must be installed.
 Access to a command line is necesary.
+It is assumed that the source code for our project has been unzipped in some directory of your choosing.

 #############
 ## 1. From scratch - WARNING, can take up to 3 hours.